Sushanthcheerla99/Image-captioning/README.md

-# Image-captioning with visual attention
+# Image-captioning with visual attention using Flicker 8k dataset